simondbm/visualizer-docs/docs/api-ss/data-and-dto/visualizer/dbm-visualizer-dto/dbm-visualizer-data-client/data-wrapper.md

 ---
-id: model-creation
+id: data-wrapper
-title: Model Creation
+title: Data Wrapper
-sidebar_label: Model Creation
+sidebar_label: Data Wrapper
 hide_title: true
 ---

-# Model Creation
+# Data Wrapper

 To add a Model, click the Projects and Models button to open the Projects and Models Management Window.